We know the hymn. Amazing Grace, how sweet the sound, that saved a wretch like me.

 It's a cornerstone principle in Christianity, grace.
 The linchpin connecting our view of a loving God with a sacrificial Jesus with a sinful you and me.
 Without the unmerited favor that is God's grace and forgiveness, where would we be?

-But grace is hard to understand, at least for me.
-Not conceptually or academically, mind you.
+But grace is hard to understand.
 I get that grace is free, and that the salvation of God is not something I have to work for or meet some performing standard to get.
-But when I examine my relationship with God, good works seem so tethered it that distorts my view of the relationship altogether.
-I've found that living my life trying to please God gets in the way of the relationship he sacrificed so much to have with me.
-I start to lose sight of the fact that God's grace is the foundation of our relationship, not my supposed good works.
+But when I examine my relationship with God, good works seem so tethered to God's love that it distorts my view of the relationship altogether.
+I often find that living my life trying to please God gets in the way of the relationship he sacrificed so much to have with me.
+And when that happens, I start to lose sight of the fact that God's grace is the foundation of our relationship, not my supposed good works.

-So what do we do with that?
-How is it that the idea of grace is so quickly tossed aside when it comes to actually living a grace-filled life.
-And if it's not about doing good stuff, then what do we do with all the imperatives in the gospel.
+Are you with me on this?
+Do you feel the same way?
+If so, what do we do with that?
+How can we toss so quickly aside the idea of grace when it comes to actually living a grace-filled life.
+If life after salvation is not about doing good stuff, what do we do with all the imperatives in the gospel.
 Imperatives like Go.
 Seek.
 Baptize.
 Pray.
 Worship.
 Serve.
 Read the Bible.
 Love.

 Deep down we all want to please God.
-It's the core desire in us which results in a sort of base moral code found in all humanity, the sort C.S.
-Lewis lays out in his book Mere Christianity.
-Yes, we're born into sin, but we also innately know God is unhappy about that sin.
-We know we have some making up to do, some "getting it right."
+It's the core desire lying inside us, which at minimum results in a base moral code found.
+We're born into sin, but we also innately know God is unhappy about that sin.
+We know we have some making up to do.

-Ironically, the bad things aren't the only things hurting our standing with God.
-It's often the badly prioritized, overemphasized good things as well.
+The truth is, it's often the badly prioritized, overemphasized good things that get in the way of truly enjoying God in our lives.
 Could it be that the great-sounding desire to please God is a bad thing?
 Quite possibly.
 Actually, quite likely.

 Living a life driven by "pleasing God" can be dangerous.
 Not that pleasing God is something we should not want, or aspire, to do.
-But if we deify such a goal to the point of nullifying the grace God has given us, then we will have missed the point of God's love story entirely.
+But if we deify such a goal to the point of nullifying the grace God has given us, we have missed the point of God's love story entirely.
 The amazing thing about God's grace explodes out of the singularity of this one thought: we can't please God.
-At least we can't earn that pleasure with what we do, and how we exercise philanthropy and good will, or in how disciplined or religious we are.
+At least we can't earn that pleasure with philanthropy, good will, discipline or religion.

 It seems that if we fully grasps this for our lives, the Christian world would be a safer place for us to work together through the struggles of sin and shameful deeds.
 There's no sense in trying to outshine the Son.
 Let him shine through us, and we can be better conduits of God's grace.
 And then, the world can truly understand how amazing God's grace really is.